AzureCosmosDB/CosmosAIGraph/docs/faq.md

 Chris and Aleksey.
 In our experience, this is a significant advantage of RDF over LPG, as **you don't need to explicitly create the edges** in your graph.
-We have seen many LPG graph project with sub-optimal datasets as, over time, vertices get programatically deleted but their corresponding edges often do not.
+We have seen many LPG graph project with sub-optimal datasets as, over time, vertices get programmatically deleted but their corresponding edges often do not.
 This leads to **orphan edges** that can greatly reduce database performance.